Saxe-Coburg and Gotha: Politics

 In the German Empire, the Duchy had only one vote in the Bundesrat and two votes (for the two Duchies of Coburg and Gotha) in the Reichstag.

 Each Duchy had its own Landtag, elected every four years by male taxpayers over 25 years of age.
 Only males 30 years or older were eligible to stand for the elections.
 The Coburger assembly had 11 members and its twin in Gotha had 19.
 The assemblies met every year but, every two years, they would combine, alternatively in Gotha and Coburg, for the matters and questions that involve both Duchies.

 For both duchies, however, there was a Ministry of State in Gotha but Coburg and Gotha had their own subordinate and almost independent ministries.
 The Minister of State directed Gotha's Ducal ministry but, for both Duchies, he was responsible for the state affairs, the economical and commercials policies, the judiciary and the conduct of Imperial laws.
 In Coburg, for state matters as such as community services, police duties, support of the state church, and education, as well as management of assets and finances, and also, until 1891, court matters, the local authorities could not interfere with the decisions from Gotha.

 The finances of both Duchies remained basically disconnected.
 But, in their management, a distinction was always made between the Crown revenue from the domains and the State revenue from taxes and duties.
 Every four years, a common budget, especially in the financial dealings with the German Empire, was made, even if it interfered with the local and national operations of the two Duchies.
 Grants from the state budgets of both Duchies were made in the ratio of 7 to 3 between Gotha and Coburg.

 Because of its size and finances, the Duchy did not have ambassadors but it did have trade consuls.
-They were for trade with Austria-Hungary, Belgium, Brazil, Chile, Cuba, Ecuador, France, Great Britain, Italy, Mexico, Peru, Portugal, Prussia, Russia, Spain, Switzerland, and Turkey.
+They were for trade with Austria-Hungary, Belgium, Argentina, Brazil, Chile, Cuba, Ecuador, France, Great Britain, Italy, Mexico, Peru, Portugal, Prussia, Russia, Spain, Switzerland, and Turkey.
 The United States had its own consul in Coburg from 1897 to 1918.

 During the American Civil War, Ernst Raven was assigned to the position of consul in the state of Texas.
 He applied to the Confederate Government for a diplomatic exequatur on 30 July 1861 and was accepted.